Precision shooting scope adjustment

 You will need to point your reticle at your target point and measure the number of graduations vertically and horizontally to find your first impact.

-Once the number of graduations is noted, you will need to refer to the reticle manual to find out the value of a graduation (even if most reticles are graduated in 0.2 mil these days).
+Once the number of graduations is noted, you will need to refer to the reticle instructions to find out the value of a graduation (even if most reticles are graduated in 0.2 mil these days).
 Of course, once the correction is measured, all you have to do is transfer it to your turrets to make the adjustment, paying attention of course to the direction of rotation of the turrets.

 In our example, here we measure 7 graduations vertically, 3.5 graduations horizontally.
 As the reticle of our scope is graduated in 0.2 mil (value of 2 clicks)